uber/neuropod/docs/cppguide.md

 auto tensor = allocator->allocate_tensor({1, 2, 3}, neuropod::FLOAT_TENSOR);
 ```

-To do something useful with these tensors, see the Interacting with Tensors section below.
+To do something useful with these tensors, see the [Interacting with Tensors](#interacting-with-tensors) section below.

-TODO(vip): link

 ### From existing memory